+- Standards-based instruction

+- Instructional strategies

-- Standards-based instruction - Instructional strategiesPillar implementation (instructional strategies) - STEM/STEAM strategies - Contemporary reseach-based instructional practices for improving student engagement, rigor, and persistent effort to master academic standards. - Contemporary research-based leadership practices for improving instructional leadership and faculty development.
+- STEM/STEAM strategies

+- Contemporary reseach-based instructional practices for improving student engagement, rigor, and persistent effort to master academic standards.

+- Contemporary research-based leadership practices for improving instructional leadership and faculty development.

 This system is comprised of what we actually do and includes school-based learning cultures, organizational supports, and deliberate practice promote professional learning and align with the district's vision for college and career ready students.